mangomaeve1129/docs/src/design/MaintenanceDrone.md

 ## Features to be added

 Drone: Auto-Fabricator: Would add a single machine to the robotics labs (Or, if that would be obtrusive to mappers, a flatpack or circuit board in the robotics locker), that, when provided at least 10 steel and glass will fabricate one drone shell as a ghost role for that amount of materials, once that role is taken it will produce another shell provided it has enough materials.
+If this concept comes to fruition I intend the fabricator to be upgradeable and perhaps to have a traitor interaction (TBD)

+Maintenance Drone: Small silicon drones bound to the drone lawset (Look up what this one is actually called later) moves by flying and can go under objects ala t1 replicator.
+Drones posses an internal storage similar to a slime, but sized up to satchel size (Reduce as needed if this is too much) anyone can open this storage without alerting the drone.
+Drones by default have a single standard hand slot, an omnitool, an industrial welder, and a fire extenguisher, alongside a built in flashlight.

 ## Game Design Rationale